The White House Uses WordPress to Relaunch Their Website (With a Stunning Dark Mode)

 The recently depreciated White House website, as seen in the image below, was already a simple one.

 However, the new website is even cleaner looking.
-With all new navigation bar, and the option to translate the whole website into Spanish make it more meaningful.
+With the new navigation bar, the option to translate the whole website into Spanish make it more meaningful.
 The website is as follows:

 If you look closely, you will see that there are two little buttons on the left side of the screen.
 What are those?
 We have solved the puzzle for you.
 Those two buttons are there to let you toggle between “Large & Small Font Size” and “High & Low Contrast Mode“.